 - Sandwiches - I love a good pesto and hummus sandwich.
-You could also make a caprese sandwich with the pesto, some vegan mozzarella, sliced tomato, and a little bit of balsamic vinegar...brb making that for lunch now.
+You could also make a caprese sandwich with the pesto, some vegan mozzarella, sliced tomato, and a little bit of balsamic vinegar...or slather onto this gorgeous roasted carrot sandwich.

 - Pasta - it's no secret that pesto's best friend is pasta.
 If your pasta is flying solo with pesto, I suggest a noodle like spaghetti, capellini, or fettuccine.